Agricultural Land Commission (ALC)

 - Adjacent to a stream that links aquatic to terrestrial ecosystems and includes both existing and potential riparian vegetation and existing and potential adjacent upland vegetation that exerts an influence on the stream, and

-- The size of which is determined according to the Riparian Areas Regulation (RAR) on the basis of an assessment report provided by a Qualified Environmental Professional (QEP) in respect of a development proposal.
+- The size of which is determined according to the Riparian Areas Protection Regulation (RAPR) on the basis of an assessment report provided by a Qualified Environmental Professional (QEP) in respect of a development proposal.

 Streamside Setback Area